 Computer software is capitalized when the future economic benefit is expected to exceed a period of one year.
 Otherwise, software costs are expensed when incurred.
 Capitalized software costs are initially recognized at cost and amortized using the straight-line method over the expected useful life.
-The expected useful life ranges from 3 to 10 years.
+The expected useful life ranges from three to 10 years.

-l) Leased assets
+l) Leases